viii Provisions, Contingent Liabilities and Contingent Assets:

 The Company is exposed to the risk of price fluctuations of trading goods.
 The Company proactively manages these risks through forward booking, inventory management and proactive vendor development practices.
 The Company’s reputation for quality, product differentiation and service, with sales majorly to its subsidiary mitigates the impact of price risk on the goods traded.

-Previous year figures have been regrouped/ reclassified, wherever necessary, to confirm to the current years classification/ disclosure
+Previous Year's figures have been regrouped/reclassified, wherever necessary, to correspond with the current year's classification/disclosures,

-As per our report of even date Sd/- Sd/-
+As per our report of even date Balkrishna Binani Bhumika Shah

 Sd/- Sd/- Sd/-